letsmake-uk/dharma-school/_posts/2015-05-14-week-3-servos.md

 <br>
 Here we have combined these two programs so we have a wiggling servo that also has keyboard control.
-You might be wondering why we have used broadcasts for such a simple program.
-What we actually want our program to do is move the servo only a little bit left or right, and we are going to add stuff to our servoLeft and servoRight code so that we can do this.

 ![Servo 2](../img/servo2.png "Servo 2")